 Skip to main content

-The SPAC Dance Project is a fully-immersive arts education program that will give young people the opportunity to experience life-enhancing benefits through the art of dance.
+The SPAC Dance Project is a fully-immersive arts education program that gives young people the opportunity to experience life-enhancing benefits through the art of dance.
 At SPAC, we believe in dance as an art form that should be accessible, appealing, and a powerful part of the learning curriculum for all children.
 For this in-school program, SPAC’s goal is to inspire and engage young people through immersion in the creative dance process, ultimately developing within them a stronger self-esteem and a desire for continued achievement.

 “Beyond exposing kids to and affording them to experience the performing arts, the real impact as voiced by staff and parents, was the confidence and self-esteem that the kids gained by participating.”